VincentBailly/rfcs-1/accepted/0034-dependency-strictness.md

 ### [Import maps](https://github.com/WICG/import-maps)

 Standard supported by [a few browsers](https://caniuse.com/import-maps) and [deno](https://deno.land/) which makes it possible to implement strictness.

-Secure runtime for JavaScript and TypeScript.
-Strictness can be implemented using [import maps](https://github.com/WICG/import-maps)

 ## Unresolved Questions and Bikeshedding